Parliamentary privilege: New Zealand

+Singapore

+In Singapore, parliamentary privileges are statutorily accorded under the Parliament (Privileges, Immunities and Powers) Act 1962.
+The Parliament of Singapore accords parliamentary privilege to its members, preventing them from being sued or prosecuted for anything said on the floor while parliament is in session, or during any parliamentary committee meetings.

+However, section 20 of the Parliament (Privileges, Immunities and Powers) Act 1962 allows the Parliament of Singapore to imprison, fine, reprimand, or suspend from Parliament any member found to have engaged in "abuse of privilege."
+This has provided a powerful tool for the ruling People's Action Party to suppress and punish criticism in or about Parliament by opposition members.

-In South Africa
+South Africa

 Parliamentary privilege has existed in South Africa since the first legislatures were established in the 1850s.
 Early laws on the subject included the Cape Colony's Freedom of Speech in Parliament Act 1854, and Natal's Law to Secure Freedom of Speech and Debates or Proceedings in the Legislative Council (1857) and Privileges of Parliament Act 1895.